-OFX's prepaid Travel Card is being withdrawn from November.
+OFX's prepaid Travel Card is being withdrawn as of 30 November.

 - The OzForex Travel Card will no longer be available for applications as this credit card is no longer available to new customers.
 The information provided and cards cannot be applied for, however, the information on this page has been kept for the benefit of existing customers and for those who are interested.
 Compare other travel money cards.